RCS Regional Scenario Planning

+The Greater Growth Scenarios are centered around specific narratives developed through discussions with regional stakeholders.
 The scenarios have distinctly different assumptions for future growth in jobs, based on key industry drivers in each scenario narrative.
 Likewise, patterns of population growth will vary across scenarios, depending on scenario assumptions.
 For all three Greater Growth Scenarios, the forecasted growth in jobs and population will be the same.
 This forecasted growth is in addition to the 2045 baseline growth from the HRTPO Board-approved 2045 Socioeconomic Forecast.
 The Greater Growth performance information will be provided here when available.

 Within each scenario are certain parameters—demographics and land use, economics, and technology—which have their own drivers.
 Drivers are external factors that can influence the future scenarios but are uncertain in the future.
 Through scenario planning, we are able to adjust the “settings” of these drivers to produce variable outcomes.